14 signs of emotional abuse

 Thus the offender can convince you that all this is your fault!

-Over your partner likes to tell "amusing" stories with your participation, saying how hopeless you are in this or that situation: driving, financial management, self-organization, etc. And if you object or take offense at the same time, you are accused of having no sense of humor.
+1. Innocently "joke" Over your partner likes to tell "amusing" stories with your participation, saying how hopeless you are in this or that situation: driving, financial management, self-organization, etc. And if you object or take offense at the same time, you are accused of having no sense of humor.

-You constantly feel guilty or slightly ashamed, without knowing why yourself.
+2. You are constantly feeling guilty You constantly feel guilty or slightly ashamed, without knowing why yourself.
 You become overly vigilant, watching your behavior to prevent your partner from criticizing you.
 You are haunted by the feeling of "walking on the eggshell".
 Every time you can not predict what you will ruin or cause irritation the next time.
 The irony is that the abuser can make you feel guilty for his own bad behavior - he got drunk, because you "upset him" or "out of your temper", or you were simply "jealous".

-When you leave home not in the company of your partner, you will definitely be subject to a number of conditions: curfew or the need to pick you up, meet.
+3. You just need his "protection" When you leave home not in the company of your partner, you will definitely be subject to a number of conditions: curfew or the need to pick you up, meet.
 You will be asked to take a picture of the company you are spending time with.
 They tell you that they just care about you, but in fact, they test you and keep you on a leash, which will be shorter and shorter each time.